sirazamswe/DIU-CGPA-Calculator/README.md

 ---------------------------------------------
 Final CGPA = 3.54
 Classification: Excellent
-🏗️ Project StructureCourse.java / Course Class: A data structure holding individual course attributes (name, credit, grade) and a getGradePoint() method for scale conversion.GradeManagementSystem.java: The main driver class.
-It handles standard I/O via Scanner, input validation loops, calculation logic, and file writing using FileWriter.
+🏗️ Project StructureThe codebase is intentionally kept minimalistic to demonstrate clear Object-Oriented principles.Course.java / class Course: The primary data model representing an academic course.
+Encapsulates properties (name, credit, grade) and houses the getGradePoint() conversion logic.GradeManagementSystem.java: The main driver class.
+Responsible for the UI loop, Scanner I/O handling, input validation, aggregation logic, and file manipulation using FileWriter.🤝 ContributingContributions, issues, and feature requests are welcome!Feel free to check the issues page if you want to contribute.